Worakow1138/Moonrise/README.md

 - Use `moonrise (a folder containing python modules)` to execute all Moonrise tests and suites within that folder.
 - Use `moonrise (a python file)` to target a specific file that may contain Moonrise tests and suites.
 - Use `test:(test name)` to target specific tests.
 This keyword may be used more than once in a command and can apply to similarly named tests across multiple suites and python files.
 - Use `suite:(suite name)` to target specific test suites.
-This keyword may be used more than once in a command and can apploy to similarly named suites across mulitple python files.
+This keyword may be used more than once in a command and can apply to similarly named suites across mulitple python files.

 With the [above example](#example-test-suites), run only the `ExampleSuite` by typing `moonrise (path to file or containing folder) suite:ExampleSuite`.